lujanfernaud/prevy/README.md

-# VAMOS!
+# Prevy

-## Private events manager
+## Private Events With Your People

-Organize private events with your friends and family.
+Organize private events with your people.

 1. All groups are private and can be hidden (so only the people you want can see them).